 For JUNV, the FOI changes corresponded to changes in temperature, precipitation and presence of urban or crop lands for both scenarios (Figure 3A).
-In the SSP 2-4.5 model, the relationship between FOI and changes in temperature seasonality was negative with a flat slope, asymptotically positive for increase in urban land and asymptotically negative for precipitation in the warmest quarter (Figure 3B).
-For the SSP 5-8.5, changes in FOI and changes in all three top features corresponded to flatter curves.
-Changes in precipitation of the wettest quarter, mean temperature of the coldest quarter, and presence of urban land had a slight negative, negative, and positive relationship, respectively (Figure 3B).
+In the SSP 2-4.5 model, the relationship between FOI and changes in temperature seasonality was negative with a flat slope, positive for increase in urban land and negative for precipitation in the warmest quarter (Figure 3B).
+For the SSP 5-8.5, changes in precipitation of the wettest quarter, mean temperature of the coldest quarter, and presence of urban land had a slight negative, negative, and positive relationship, respectively (Figure 3B).
 These sensitivities signaled a shift in contact pattern between the rodent species away from urban environments towards more rural/ semi-rural environments.
 These findings are in line with prior studies showing that shifts in the habitat of rodent reservoirs of JUNV intersect with areas of human activity 9,28.

-In general, the changes in spillover risk corresponded with the predicted changes in the contact pattern of humans and rodent reservoirs.
-This is in line with the conclusions of Tsui et al. (2024), where predicting human movements due to adverse climate change or weather patterns in conjunction with habitat changes in non-endemic areas might be necessary to predict the spillover risks 32.
-Our outcomes conform with the findings of previous studies which showed that ecological traits of rodent reservoir species in the New World are sensitive to the changes in temperature range and/ or seasonality as well as precipitation patterns and the rainy season 33–35.
-Secondary effects of climate change such as alterations in anthropogenic land use and subsequent effects on disease dynamics have also been reported previously 36.
-Due to changing ecological conditions, rodent life cycle disruptions are expected, which may lead to population booms in previously non-habitable zones for the species that maintain viral reservoirs 37.
-We theorize that this, in addition to shifting patterns of human movement, will increase contact between reservoir species and susceptible human populations.

-Shifts in species distribution patterns of NWA rodent reservoirs predicted in response to climate change
+Shifts in species distribution patterns of NWA rodent reservoirs predicted

 We predicted the species distribution patterns for the six rodent reservoirs of the three NWAs for (i) the current time, and the future in years 2041-2060 represented by (ii) SSP 2-4.5 scenario and (iii) SSP 5-8.5 scenario, using a Species Distribution Modeling (SDM) framework.
 In general, the projected future species distributions showed different spatial patterns as well as different magnitudes of probabilities of presence in each spatial unit for all the rodent reservoir species compared to the current distributions, predicting a radical change in the habitats of these rodent reservoirs in the future.
 However, the differences in the probabilities of presence between the SSP 2-4.5 and SSP 5-8.5 scenarios, were more subtle (Figure 4).
-We also predicted more widespread habitats for the NWA rodent reservoirs, shifting away from currently high human population density and metropolitan areas toward more rural and untransformed areas.
+We also predicted more widespread habitats for the NWA rodent reservoirs, shifting away from currently high human population density areas toward yet untransformed areas.